-AlixPartners, LLP ("AlixPartners"), a company majority-owned by one of our Majority Holders, provides our subsidiary, LPL Financial, with consulting services pursuant to an agreement for interim management and consulting services.
+AlixPartners, LLP ("AlixPartners"), a company majority-owned by one of the Majority Holders, Hellman & Friedman LLC, provides our subsidiary, LPL Financial, with consulting services pursuant to an agreement for interim management and consulting services.
 LPL Financial paid \$0.6 million, \$4.2 million and \$0.9 million to AlixPartners during the years ended December 31, 2009, 2008 and 2007, respectively.

 Artisan Partners Limited Partnership ("Artisan") pays fees to LPL Financial in exchange for product distribution and record-keeping services.
-One of our Majority Holders holds a minority interest in Artisan.
+One of the Majority Holders, Hellman & Friedman LLC, holds a minority interest in Artisan.
 During the years ended December 31, 2009, 2008 and 2007, LPL Financial earned \$1.5 million, \$1.6 million and \$1.9 million, respectively, in fees from Artisan.
 Additionally, as of December 31, 2009 and 2008, Artisan owed LPL Financial \$0.5 million and \$0.3 million, respectively, which is included in receivables from product sponsors, broker-dealers and clearing organizations on the consolidated statements of financial condition.
 During the three months ended March 31, 2010 and March 31, 2009, LPL Financial earned \$0.6 million and \$0.3 million, respectively in fees from Artisan.

-American Beacon Advisor, Inc. ("Beacon"), a company majority-owned by one of our Majority Holders, pays fees to LPL Financial in exchange for product distribution and record-keeping services.
+American Beacon Advisor, Inc. ("Beacon"), a company majority-owned by one of the Majority Holders, TPG Capital, pays fees to LPL Financial in exchange for product distribution and record-keeping services.
 During the years ended December 31, 2009 and 2008, LPL Financial earned \$0.4 million and \$0.3 million, respectively, in fees from Beacon.
 Additionally, as of December 31, 2009 and 2008, Beacon owed LPL Financial \$0.1 million, which is included in receivables from product sponsors, broker-dealers and clearing organizations on the consolidated statements of financial condition.
 The Company earned \$0.1 million and \$0.1 million in fees from Beacon in the three months ended March 31, 2010 and March 31, 2009, respectively.

 XOJET, Inc. ("XOJET") provides chartered aircraft services.
-LPL Financial paid \$0.1 million to XOJET during the three months ended March 31, 2010.
-One of our Majority Holders holds a minority interest in XOJET.
+During the year ended December 31, 2009, LPL Financial paid \$0.3 million to XOJET for services to be provided in 2010.
+One of the Majority Holders, TPG Capital, holds a minority interest in XOJET.

 Certain entities affiliated with SunGard Data Systems Inc. ("SunGard"), provide LPL Financial with data center recovery services.
-One of our Majority Holders holds a minority interest in SunGard.
+One of the Majority Holders, TPG Capital, holds a minority interest in SunGard.
 LPL Financial paid \$0.5 million to SunGard during the year ended December 31, 2009.
 LPL Financial paid \$0.1 million to SunGard during the three months ended March 31, 2010.